 - Different as Night and Day: Shachar was day, Shalim was night and they were twins.

-- Divine Ranks / Our Gods Are Different: Elion was essentially what modern people see God as, whereas the Elohim were essentially the morally flawed pagan gods.
+- Divine Ranks / Our Gods Are Different: El(ion) was essentially what modern people see God as, whereas the Elohim were essentially the morally flawed pagan gods.
 Elyon is a name in the Bible, most famously in Numbers and Psalms(usually rendered as "Most High") but it is almost always used interchangeably with Elohim (rejecting the divine ranks).
 Sometimes Elohim refers to men or angels instead though it refers to God enough times, perhaps as a holdover from the Hebrew's polytheistic past.
-When Ezekiel relays "...and I The Lord will be your God." it was originally "...and I YHWH will be your Elohim."
+When Ezekiel relays "...and I YHWH will be your God." the Hebrew reads "...and I YHWH will be your Elohim."

 - Dual Wielding: Kothar-was-Khasis once saved Baal-Hadad from Yam by beating him away with two clubs.
 Anat may be depicted doing this with knives.

-- God of Evil: The pantheon has technically three: Mot (death), Yam (the sea) and Yahweh (war), although only the first was seen as the absolute evil, since he wasn't worshiped.
-It was the last one who successfully ended the lives of all the original servants of the other gods, though, and whose worship is justified by modern Christians and Muslims for their atrocities.
+- God of Evil: The pantheon has technically two: Mot (death), Yam (the sea), although only the first was seen as the absolute evil, since he wasn't worshiped.

 - Green Thumb: Nikkal, the goddess of fruits and orchards to whom the oldest notated song on record is dedicated to.
 There is also Dagon, the god of crops and grain as well as Asherath, goddess of trees.
 Baal-Hammon could be turned to for vegetation needs too as he was a fertility god.